WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 1. Data Collection and Preprocessing

-    1.1 get the whole ticker list to obtain the details of public companies
+    1.1 crawl a ticker list to obtain the details of public companies

     1.2 crawl news from Reuters using BeautifulSoup